Scholarship helps bring two PhD Candidates closer to their goals in mental health research

 As the most recent recipients of The Jonathan & Joshua Memorial Graduate Scholarship, Nole Hiebert and Tamara Tavares are one step closer to achieving their goals in mental health research.

 The scholarship — which is awarded at $15,000 for one year of funding — is given annually to a full-time PhD student specializing in the neuroscience of mental health.
-The scholarship was created by Robert McKinnon, who lost his sons Jonathan and Joshua to mental health disorders.
+The scholarship was created by Robert McKinnon, who lost his sons Jonathan and Joshua.

-Each year, McKinnon hosts a golf tournament and the proceeds help fund the scholarships.
+Each year, McKinnon hosts an annual Golf Tournament and Dinner and the proceeds help fund the scholarships.
 This is the first year McKinnon has been able to fund two awards.

 Hiebert, a PhD Candidate in Physiology and Pharmacology, explained that receiving this scholarship is a great honour, especially since it will help support his first research endeavor in mental health — a field he has wanted to contribute to for years.

 “I am honoured to be the recipient of an award that is of such great personal significance to Mr. McKinnon and the other generous supporters,” he said.
 “While this may only be a one-year scholarship, for me it ignites what I hope will be a long career in mental health research.”

 Tavares, a PhD Candidate in Neuroscience, agreed and added she is extremely grateful to have received this scholarship as it will give her the opportunity to dedicate more time toward her research on Frontotemporal Dementia (FTD), a neurodegenerative disorder characterized by drastic changes in personality, behaviour and emotional processing.